 5. Improve Our Relations With Others

 Looking at the study led by Richard Davidson we’ve mentioned earlier, those who have regular meditation practice tend to have a better ability to respond to the feelings of other people.
-Regular meditators also have the ability empathize on feelings of other people without getting a throw off.
+Regular meditators also have the ability empathize other people’s feeling without getting distracted.

 6. Stabilizes Blood Pressure